 Our board of directors is divided into three classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of shareholders) serving a three-year term.
 In accordance with Nasdaq corporate governance requirements, we are not required to hold an annual meeting until one year after our first fiscal year end following our listing on Nasdaq.
 As an exempted company, there is no requirement under the Companies Law for us to hold annual or shareholder meetings to elect directors.
 We may not hold an annual meeting of shareholders to elect new directors prior to the consummation of our initial business combination.
 Prior to the completion of an initial business combination, any vacancy on the board of directors may be filled by a nominee chosen by holders of a majority of our founder shares.
-In addition, prior to the completion of an initial business combination, holders of a majority of our founder shares may remove a member of the board of directors for any reason.
+In addition, prior to the completion of an initial business combination, prior to the completion of an initial business combination, prior to the completion of an initial business combination, prior to the completion of an initial business combination, prior to the completion of an initial business combination, prior to the completion of an initial business combination, prior to the completion of an initial business combination, prior to the completion of an initial business combination, prior to the completion of an initial business combination, prior to the completion of an initial business combination, prior to the completion of an initial business combination.